Lysxia/gradual-eff-paper/src/SimAux.lagda.md

   σId x = refl
 ```

-The following lemma describes β-reduction of a wrap applied to a
+The following lemma describes β-reduction of the application of a
-value, using the lemma above to simplify the right-hand side of the
+`ƛ-wrap` value, using the lemma above to simplify the right-hand side of the
 reduction as required.

 ```